-Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 September 2024 (Continued)

 - Funding are granted to the client which it's installment is suitable according to his predictable income activity and this done throw analyzing client's revenues and expenses and his foreseeable marginal income, and this done by the branches specialists of the company on the prepared form for this purpose (financial study form and credit decision). - Before grant funding, a client activity field inquiry is done. - Recording inquiries results about client and guarantor with inquiring forms of the company which reveal client's activity (visit form & Inquiry form). - The company prohibit grant funding for new client unless the activity is existing with previous one year experience where the granted funds be within a minimum 1 000 EGP and maximum 30 000 EGP with loan duration of 12 months. - Inquiries for clients are performed by I-Score Company before granting and in case of approval on granting.
 The credit limit of the client is considered when calculating the client's revenue and expenses.